wpmotto/wp-instagram-media-library/readme.txt

 - Use the included shortcode to output your most recent images `[igml posts_per_page=\"5\"]`

 == Changelog ==

+= 1.1 =
+* Moved social network meta from post content to attachment meta.
+* Added filter in Media Library to view by network.

 = 1.0 =
 * First version.